-Banana flour is a great option to use for making gluten free recipes.
-Nobody will know these light and fluffy banana flour waffles are healthy!
-What are you waiting for if you haven't tried banana flour yet?
+Banana flour is a great option to use for making gluten-free recipes.
+Nobody will know these light and fluffy banana flour waffles are gluten-free!
+What are you waiting for if you haven’t tried green banana flour yet?

-If you love breakfast as much as we do, you will want to check out all of my delicious, family-friendly gluten free breakfast recipes!
+If you love breakfast as much as we do, you will want to check out my delicious, family-friendly gluten free breakfast recipes!

 Substitutions and Variations

-- If you don't have a waffle iron, feel free to use this batter to make paleo pancakes instead.
+- If you don’t have a waffle iron, use this batter to make paleo pancakes.

 - Add pecans to the batter for extra protein.